2025 SMST SCHEDULE

 There will be no protests or appeals.
 Rulings by referees and/or tournament officials shall be considered final.
 All protests must go through the Tournament Director.

-Each team shall supply the referee with one or more suitable game balls, properly inflated and in good condition.
-The referee shall choose the ball to be used in the game.
+The home team shall supply the referee with three match suitable game balls, properly inflated and in good condition.
+The referee shall approve and choose the balls to be used in the game.
 Teams shall use the following ball sizes:

 FIELD OF PLAY